Ted Hallisey, Executive Director

 Jorge Rodriguez, Programs

-Lola Beatlebrox, Development
+Lola Beatlebrox, Training & Development

 Lola Beatlebrox has served as a volunteer, educator, and instructional designer at Arts-Kids for 17 years.
-She created Arts-Kids’ training program for facilitators and volunteers, and has served in the capacity as grant writer.
+She created Arts-Kids’ training program for facilitators and volunteers, and has served in the capacity of grant writer.
 Lola has developed curricula for the Governor’s Office of Economic Development STEM initiative, the North Summit Elementary School, the Park City Museum, and Recycle Utah.
 She currently serves on the Park City Historic Preservation Board.